RodrigoBertotti/RodrigoBertotti/README.md

-Hi there :raising_hand_man: I'm [Rodrigo João Bertotti](https://wisetap.com/en), Full-Stack Flutter developer
+I'm [Rodrigo João Bertotti](https://wisetap.com/en), Full-Stack Flutter developer

+:heart: I love to work remotely as freelancer

 I consider myself a developer who always thinks ahead, considering how the new feature will behave in different scenarios, so